 Badlands Trophy Wall: A Guide To Every Skull

-The trailer for Predator: Badlands featured an impressive wall of hunting trophies.
-This collection showcases the skulls of various species hunted and claimed by the clan that Dek Predator belongs to.
-Unlike prior depictions, the Badlands Trophy Wall seems to be located on Yautja Prime, the homeworld of the Predator species.
-Although some skulls can be positively identified, many of them can only be speculated upon.
+Predator: Badlands featured an impressive wall of hunting trophies.
+This collection showcased the skulls of various species hunted and claimed by Njohrr's clan.
+Although the trophy wall was located on Kwei's ship, not every creature was necessarily hunted by him.
+While some skulls could be positively identified, many of them could only be speculated upon.
 This article presents an overview of the trophy wall, offering a systematic guide to each skull displayed.

 The Full Badlands Trophy Wall